yurigurlie207/household-task-manager-rails/README.md

 Man, another long hiatus.
 I think I'll do validations and error messages at the very end of this project for now, once the task and subtask structure has also been built in just so I can tackle it all in one fell swoop.

 Today, I will try to set up the task (and potentially subtask models).

+11/15/20
+Okay, so yesterday became a day of reviewing some nested forms concepts.
+Today I will just try to put it to practice with Task/Subtask relationships, and not worry about anything else like validations, refactoring, formatting, etc. Maybe I can also brainstorm how the user flow will work since this is going to be different than my previous project.